lmc2179/lmc2179.github.io/drafts/fwer.md

 # Bonferroni, Bonferroni-Holm - Methods that control the FWER and their costs

-TL;DR - Multiple hypothesis testing shows up frequently in practice, but needs to be handled carefully.
+TL;DR - Multiple hypothesis testing shows up frequently in practice, but needs to be handled thoughtfully.
 Common methods like the Bonferroni correction are useful quick fixes, but they have important drawbacks that users should understand. *What do methods like Bonferroni and Bonferroni-Holm do, and why do they work?
 What alternatives are there?*

 ## Multiple testing is everywhere, and can be tricky